-The primary mission of the CERCLA program is to operate and maintain groundwater treatment systems to remediate contaminant plumes both on and off site.
+The primary mission of the CERCLA program is to operate and maintain groundwater treatment systems to remediate contaminant plumes both on- and off-site.
 Modifications to groundwater remediation systems are implemented, as necessary, based upon a continuous evaluation of monitoring data and system performance.
-The cleanup objectives will be met by a combination of active treatment and natural attenuation.
+The cleanup objectives will be met by a combination of active treatment and natural attenuation: The specific cleanup goals are as follows: